Complete List of USSD Codes for Loans (or via SMS) in Kenya

 You do not need to create an account with any banks or network providers you already have an account with.
 However, registration is required for some financial companies that do not have any information about you.
 The majority of these financial institutions require the following;

-Make sure you check the interest rate offered by the loan provider and stay away from anyone that may charge you a lot.
+Make sure you check the interest rate offered by the loan provider and stay away from anyone who may charge you a lot rate.

 Leave a Reply